 - Two hours after the participant period has ended, the paper is transferred to the plagiarism provider.

-- Two-three hours later (usually, dependent on the provider and their load), the plagiarism report will be received by WISEflow and available to assessors on the flow.
+- Two-three hours later (usually, dependent on the provider and their load), the plagiarism report will be received by WISEflow and made available to assessors on the flow.

 Importantly, papers on the same flow are checked against each other for plagiarism internally (cannot be changed), but papers are only available for comparison with papers from other flows, if the student chooses to make their paper available to the database of the plagiarism provider.

 Note: Plagiarism controls are not run for the following flow types: FLOWhandin and FLOWmulti.

 When participants have individual deadlines, in step two of the procedure, the participant's paper is scheduled to be sent to the plagiarism provider two hours after their individual participation period ends.

 Importantly, if the participant has handed in one time and the send-off has been scheduled once, it cannot be re-scheduled.
 Therefore, you cannot administratively change the participant's deadline (e.g. give the participant more time to re-submit the paper) after his/her hand-in, to re-reschedule the send-off.
 This also means that you cannot alter the time of the deadline to speed up the send-off of the paper for plagiarism.